Nieuwe Instituut

 Gathering #5: Post/De/Colonial

-On Thursday 24 March, Collecting Otherwise gathered in the intimate and familiar setting of Zoom, to host the soft take-off of the second iteration, Post/De/Colonial.
-This event set the stage for dialogues and perspectives that centre decolonisation within (heritage) institutions and archives as movements of redress and restitution, asking questions such as: What is the role of institutions today in rebuilding heritage?
-And how do we think about -- and most importantly, enact -- redress?
+On Thursday 24 March 2022, the members of Collecting Otherwise gathered in the familiar space of Zoom to launch the second edition: PostDeColonial.
+This event set the stage for dialogues and perspectives that focus on decolonisation as a means of restitution in heritage institutions and archives.
+What role can institutions play in reconstructing heritage?
+And how do we think about and implement restitution?

 12 April 2022